-You’ll never be able to enjoy life if you are trying to make things happen – like dates, friendships, career, and so on.
+You’ll never be able to enjoy life if you are trying to force things to happen – like dates, friendships, career, and so on.
 Yes – me again.

-And I believe you’ve been there too – at least in one of those situations.
+And I believe you’ve been there too – at least in one of these situations.

 But there’s something that you don’t see when you’re trying to make things happen without letting them go.
 You can’t see how desperate you are.
 I couldn’t see it at myself either.

 We want so badly to have the things we desire, we try to control their fate.
-Signing a contract, making a friend, getting a job – in any of these situations you look like a desperate person if you are trying to make them happen even if you tried 10 times before and you got 10 times a clear NO.
+Signing a contract, making a friend, getting a job – in any of these situations you look like a desperate person if you are trying to force them to happen even if you tried 10 times before and every time you got a clear NO.